 Building a website is challenging even if you have access to easy-to-use website builders.
 You must take time to practice and get the hang of website building before expecting amazing results.

-The best way to do this is to use a free or a cheap option to lessen the pressure of making your efforts worth the money.
+The best way to do this is to use a free or cheap option to lessen the pressure of making your efforts worth the money.

 By starting small and not putting in a lot of money into a project, you will limit the potential loss and reduce the odds of making common mistakes down the road.
 Remember to have fun with your project!